pippinbarr/cart253-2020/topics/sound/p5-oscillator.md

 What if you set the angle increase much higher, like `1.5`?
 What if you `map()` the mouse position to set the `angleIncrease`?

-What if you set a much wide frequency range, like between `0` and `4000`?
+What if you set a much wider frequency range, like between `0` and `4000`?

 What if you use `tan()` instead of `sin()`?